mattbierner/blog.mattbierner.com/_posts/2015-09-05-blotre-0-2-0-tagging-like-its-web-2-0.md

 Each stream can have up to six unique tags of between one and thirty two characters each.
 Tags follow the same rules as stream names, but cannot contain spaces and tags are always normalized to lowercase in the system.

 ## With the REST and Socket Response APIs
 Both the [REST][] and [Websocket Response][response] APIs now support querying and changing tags.
-Here's a quick overview of the five new calls using the websocket APIs, but the REST tag API is nearly identical (REST operates on stream ids instead of urls and only return the relevant Json data instead of wrapping things in a JSON message.)
+Here's a quick overview of the five new calls using the websocket APIs, but the REST tag API is nearly identical (REST operates on stream ids instead of urls and only returns the relevant Json data instead of wrapping things in a JSON message.)

 #### GetTags
 Gets the tags of a stream.